Okery/PyTorch-Simple-MaskRCNN/README.md

 - It is pure python code and can be run immediately using PyTorch 1.4 without build
 - Simplified construction and easy to understand how the model works

-The code is based largely on [TorchVision](https://github.com/pytorch/vision)
+The code is based largely on [TorchVision](https://github.com/pytorch/vision), but simplified a lot and faster (1.5x).

 ## Requirements